LutherCS/aads-class-pub/notes/environment.md

 ### Environment setup

-For the current directory structure to work properly, your system path must insclude the project directory `aads-class-pub`.
+For the current directory structure to work properly, your system path must include the project directory `aads-class-pub`.
 Either configure your `$PYTHONPATH` or add a `.env` file to the project directory.

 ```bash
 echo PYTHONPATH=.: > .env